Healthy Homes Assessment Bay View

 Insulation Bay View

-The "R" signifies thermal resistance, and it is a measurement of how well the insulation can withstand heat flow.
+The "R" stands for thermal resistance, and is a gauge of how well insulation can withstand heat flow.
 The higher the R-value, the more effective the insulation.

 Bay View Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about the inside of the building It’s about having to make sure there is somewhere to allow surface, rain and ground water to go and stop it from coming into the building.
-When it is damp and moisture, it is often the concerns you don’t notice that can cause a lot of trouble that can cause damage to your investment as well as affecting the tenant’s well-being.
+Making sure your rental property is protected from the effects of moisture isn’t just a matter of what’s inside the building it is also about the outside.
+You must ensure there is somewhere for surface, rain as well as groundwater to move and stop it from coming inside.
+When it concerns damp and moisture it’s usually what you don’t see that can become a big problem, causing damage to your investment as well as affecting your tenant’s well-being.

-Properties that are rented must have effective drainage for the removal of the stormwater and surface waters, and groundwater, with an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and that it isn’t allowed to remain beneath structures is an crucial aspect of maintaining your property’s dry.
+Rental properties should have efficient drainage to remove rainwater, storm water, and ground water, including the proper outfall or runoff.
+Making sure that the water has a location to go and that it isn’t allowed to remain beneath structures is an important aspect of making sure your property is dry.

-Alongside a drainage system to prevent the ingress of moisture, if your property has an enclosed space between your floor and ground, a ground moisture barrier must be put in place when it’s reasonably practicable to do so.
+Alongside the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between your floor and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to do so.

-Ground moisture barriers are generally made of polythene and is laid on top of the ground, to block any moisture from the ground from entering the property.
-It also helps in preventing moisture damage to the underfloor insulation.
+An underground moisture barrier generally a polythene sheet laid over the ground to stop any moisture from the ground from accumulating into the property.
+It also assists in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection